jcoglan/wake/README.md

 Because it only implements the optimisation phase, `wake` is not coupled to any web framework.
-You can use it in any project, and it generates enough metadata files that an application can easily find out which files in should generate links to.
+You can use it in any project, and it generates enough metadata files that an application can easily find out which files it should generate links to.

 If you want to compile other languages to JS/CSS, that can be done as a separate